WARNING! I posted some things on this page which might seem… offensive to some people.

 so, I decided to post some things here that I didn’t get to share in Part 1.

 On the last page, I gave you some strategic tips on how a capoeirista is supposed to fight.
-So on this page, I’m gonna show you some basic physical strategies a capoerista would use against a violent assault.
+So on this page, I’m gonna show you some basic physical strategies a capoerista would use to deal with violence.

 NOW, we step into the realm of… THE DARK SIDE.